pdybka-ep/flask-todoapp/README.md

 - http://www.vertabelo.com/blog/technical-articles/web-app-development-with-flask-sqlalchemy-bootstrap-part-2 <br>
 - http://www.vertabelo.com/blog/technical-articles/web-app-development-with-flask-sqlalchemy-bootstrap-part-3 <br>

-and explains the application details from how to *'set up a local environment with all required dependencies'* to *'deploymnet to Heroku'* .
+and explains the application details from how to *'set up a local environment with all required dependencies'* to *'deployment to Heroku'* .